DragonSenses/Algorithms/LeetCode/8-string-to-integer-atoi/problem.md

 These cases ensure that any integer exceeding the 32-bit signed integer range is clamped to the maximum or minimum value, preventing overflow or underflow.

+*Note:* At this stage we can implement the first parsing implementation without imposing additional constraints.
+See [Implementation section](#implementation).

 ### Implementation

 #### Java

+##### First parsing implementation in Java

 A quick parsing implementation that follows the rules closely: